Andy-42/graph2/src/test/scala/andy42/graph/sample/aptdetection/apt-detection.md

 end
 ```

-This also adds property existence qualifiers on the the
+This also adds property existence qualifiers on the
 *Target of a SEND event* and *File* nodes.
 These properties
 are known to be used for output (i.e., for analysis of graph matches)
 so we include predicates for them to make this clearer.